walls00000/CryptoTools/Openssl/README.md

 ```

 ## cryptographic signing ##
+**Cryptographically signing** a file provides two main benefits:

+**Authentication**: The signature verifies the sender's identity.
+Only the holder of the private key can create a valid signature, so the recipient can be sure of the sender's identity.

+**Integrity**: The signature ensures the file has not been tampered with during transmission.
+Any changes to the file after it was signed will cause the signature verification to fail.

 To generate a file with signature using private key use the `sign.sh` script.
 A singned file named `signed.enc` will be produced.
 By default the `sign.sh` will verify the `test.txt` file.
 To specify a different file, provide the filename as an argument to `sign.sh`
 ```
 ./sign.sh [file-to-sign]